notthebee/infra/README.md

 # notthebee/infra

+**I don't use this playbook to configure my system anymore, since I switched to Unraid**

 An Ansible playbook that sets up an Ubuntu-based home media server/NAS with reasonable security, auto-updates, e-mail notifications for S.M.A.R.T. and Snapraid errors and dynamic DNS.

 It assumes a fresh Ubuntu Server 20.04 install, access to a non-root user with sudo privileges and a public SSH key.
 This can be configured during the installation process.